 - Faculty who are experts in their field and who care about their students

-Common careers for chemists include teachers, researcher, forensic and environmental scientists.
-Our graduates are also well-prepared for graduate study, including teacher credential programs and master’s level research.
+Common careers for chemists include teacher, researcher, forensic and environmental scientist.
+Our graduates are also well-prepared for graduate study, including teacher credential programs and master’s research.

 General Education Prerequisites

 |BIOL-100||Principles of Biology||4|

 |CHEM-103||General Chemistry I||4|

 Required Courses (45 Units)

 |CHEM-311||Organic Chemistry II||3|